ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 Configuration of serial interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A serial interface is supported using a pin header on the MSP430 board into which can be plugged an FTDI active serial-to-USB cable.
-Alternatively the serial interface can be accessed via the USB port (the MSP430 board is fitted with a TUSB3410 USB to serial port controller).
+A serial interface is supported via the USB port (the Parrot board is fitted with a TUSB3410 USB to serial port controller).
+Alternatively a FTDI active serial-to-USB cable can be plugged into a pin header on the Parrot board.
 The code can be configured to route all standard output to the serial port rather than back to the debugger.
-This allows debug output still be seen when no debugger is attached.
+This allows debug output still to be seen when no debugger is attached.
 The following setting defines whether ``stdout`` and ``stderr`` are sent to the serial port or the debugger:

 .. code-block:: c